Rian1010/Language-Learners-App/README.md

 "edit_today": "Edited: {}.{}.{}".format(date_time.strftime("%d"), date_time.strftime("%m"), date_time.strftime("%y")),
 ```

-However, this did not work rightly, so I put it back to the following way that I got it to work correctly before because of the little amount of time I had left to complete this project:
+However, this did not work rightly, so I put it back to the following way that I got it to work correctly with before because of the little amount of time I had left to complete this project:

 ```python
 "edit_today": "Edited: {}".format(datetime.now()),
 ```

-As for the JavaScript EmailJS API, I used the same code as in my second milestone project for it as I had already done the code that I wanted to work on this website.
+As for the JavaScript EmailJS API, I used the same code as in my second milestone project for it as I had already done the code that I wanted to function on this website.

 ## Testing
 - Print statements were used to test and debug python code